informalsystems/hermes/relayer-framework/docs/technical_background.md

 - The full details of the `Person` struct must be fetched regardless of whether the greet function needs it.
-- The concrete implementation of `Database` is exposed to the gree function, making it difficult to work with other databases.
+- The concrete implementation of `Database` is exposed to the greet function, making it difficult to work with other databases.
 - The concrete error `DbError` from the database query is leaked into the greet function implementation.